Yiffinity/PaperCode/README.md

 # PaperCode
-Open-source code for the paper A Fully Distributed Hierarchical Framework for Multi-Agent Reinforcement Learning against Byzantine Attacks.
+Open-source code for the paper " Unified Framework for Countering Generalized Byzantine Attacks in Fully Distributed Multi-Agent Systems".
 This repository includes implementations, experiments, and results to support the findings in the paper.